7.3 Culture, Climate, and Values

 |---|---|---|

-Employee surveys can be useful, but survey results are not the whole answer.
-HR should review themes, ask follow-up questions, compare results across groups, and protect confidentiality.
-It is also important to close the loop.
-Asking for feedback and then saying nothing can damage trust more than not surveying at all.
+Employee surveys are a primary diagnostic, but results are not the whole answer.
+HR should review themes, ask follow-up questions, compare results across groups, protect confidentiality, and — critically — close the loop.
+Asking for feedback and then going silent damages trust more than not surveying at all.
+Use this response pattern in scenarios:

-- Identify the behavior or climate concern, not just the abstract value.
+- Identify the specific behavior or climate concern, not just the abstract value.

 - Gather employee and manager input through appropriate channels.

-- Compare what leaders say with what systems reward.
+- Compare what leaders say with what systems actually reward.

 - Recommend visible leader action and manager enablement.